nbdc-datahub/hbcd-docs/docs/instruments/physhealth/ecpromis-pags.md

 ## Instrument Details

-The **PROMIS Early Childhood (EC) Parent Report Physical Activity** questionnaire is a measurement of the frequency, duration, and physiologic impacts (sweating, needing more rest, etc.) of a child's physical activity.
+The **ecPROMIS** (Early Childhood Patient-Reported Outcome Measurement Information System) is a set of primary caregiver report questionnaires that offer clinicians and researchers a brief, efficient, and precise way to evaluate young children’s well-being.
+The **ecPROMIS - Parent Report Physical Activity** questionnaire is a measurement of the frequency, duration, and physiologic impacts (sweating, needing more rest, etc.) of a child's physical activity.
 It is validated for ages 1-5.
 As a PROMIS measure, the instrument has published scoring guidelines.
 The questions included in the HBCD protocol are the PROMIS Early Childhood Parent- Report Scale v1.0 - Physical Activity 7a.
 The physical activities questions are supplemented with questions about access and utilization of greenspace which have been developed by the Physical Health working group.

 <div id="scoring" class="table-banner" onclick="toggleCollapse(this)">
   <span class="emoji"><i class="fa fa-calculator"></i></span>